Looking for a way to boost your brain power? Why not learn a foreign language?

 9. Free Video Courses

 Video courses are another fun way to immerse yourself in your target language, especially if they are designed like a TV show.
 I’ve been able to find free video courses in French, Spanish, Italian, and German.
 These courses teach a foreign language in the context of a fictional story.
 If you know of other free courses like these, leave a comment and I’ll add them to this list.
 The French and Spanish courses are produced by Annenberg Media.
 You can buy accompanying textbooks, workbooks, and audio for the courses, but all of the videos are available online for free.
-Check out the Spanish Destinos course here (or here), along with Nuevos Destinos here.
-The French in Action course can be found here.
+Check out the Spanish Destinos course here.
+The French in Action course can be found on YouTube.
 For those studying German, Deutsche Welle offers a range of different learning materials, including this telenovela.
-For Italian, check out this 2-level video course L’Italiano in Famiglia and the slightly more advanced Italian video course In Italia here.
+For Italian, check out this 2-level video course L’Italiano in Famiglia (no longer online) and the slightly more advanced Italian video course In Italia here.

 10. Native Materials